privacy-scaling-explorations/zk-eigentrust/client/README.md

 ./target/release/eigen-trust-client proof
 ```

-This command will generate a proof and store it in the `data` directory.
+This command will generate a proof and store it in the `assets` directory.
 The final step is to verify it using the `verify` command:

 ```bash
 ./target/release/eigen-trust-client verify